daniel347x/newgene/README.md

 Part 3: Building NewGeneSetup.exe in DeployMaster

 1) In order to build a Windows installer in the same fashion as is currently available on www.newgenesoftware.org, DeployMaster will be necessary.
 This software can be downloaded from www.deploymaster.com.
+Note: the DeployMaster manual (https://www.deploymaster.com/manual/DeployMaster.pdf pg.
+45-48) is very useful.
+You may need to download NewGene from the website to know which folders in the Files tab on DeployMaster the files should go.

 2) As a template, the NewGene.deploy file that I used to build the latest version of NewGene is located in the root of this repository.
 However, it will need to be modified to each user's individual paths.